bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           back office systems
         content: >
-          Keeping your back office in real-time sync with your frontend experiences and commerce platforms is a costly proposition as you add new digital channels, suppliers and distributors.
+          Keeping your back office in real-time sync with your frontend experiences and  platforms is a costly proposition as you add new digital channels, suppliers and distributors.
 It often involves new infrastructure, systems integration and adding user seats to your ERP, CRM, WMS and vendor contracts.
 Above provides a no code, serverless workspace to ingest, mix and serve key data from your back office systems.

           It handles disparate data from anywhere in the world regardless of